awsles/FinOps/README.md

 Guardrails can be deployed within the cloud to limit the actions that people can take (so as not to inadvertently deploy a costly content delivery network for example).

 It should be note that companies such as VMWare and Snow Software are building solutions which bring self-service enablement to on-premise and even hybrid-cloud environments.
 One dashboard.
-Multiple environments.
-That is compelling -- if the equipment you've chosen to purchase can be managed by that dashboard (including the older stuff).
+Multiple environments, provided that the equipment already have can be managed by that dashboard.

 ### Lift and Shift
 One of the first ways to migrate to the cloud is "lift and shift", whereby existing applications are simply moved as-is to the cloud.